Christmas 2025: Best Christmas Present EVER

 Our last visit just a couple of weeks before Mama’s stroke.
 All the grandmas and Ryker.

-These past two years have been hard.
+The first couple years after her death were hard.
 Mama’s death plunged me back into deep grief for her and for Dominic.
 It tapped the wound that had begun to scar over a bit and the feelings I’d learned to push down bubbled back to the surface.

-I’ve just now begun to sleep through the night again most nights.
-For much of the past two years I’ve been waking two or three times in the dark to vividly awful dreams-my family in peril and no way to help them is the theme over and over and over.
+I finally sleep through the night again most nights.
+For much of the first two years I woke two or three times in the dark to vividly awful dreams-my family in peril and no way to help them is the theme over and over and over.

 I know other motherless daughters.